 - Ohio National Guard: Provides grants paying for 100% of instructional and general tuition fees for members who are full-time undergraduates.
 Apply through the National Guard.
 Pay close attention to deadlines.
 For additional information, contact (614) 336-7053

 To assist in paying for educational and living expenses, currently enrolled students in good standing may apply for on-campus employment.
-On-campus employment opportunities are posted in the Office of Student Success, outside of the Office of Financial Aid and Scholarships, or online.
+On-campus employment opportunities are posted online.
 Students are encouraged to check regularly for open positions.

 Federal Work-Study is a need-based program that provides eligible students with funding for on-campus employment.
 Federal Work-Study students receive paychecks for hours worked and may utilize those funds toward educational and living expenses.
 To receive maximum consideration for this campus-based program, the FAFSA must be filed by the priority deadline of December 1 for new students and February 15 for continuing students with the student having answered “yes” to the question “Are you interested in being considered for work-study?” on the application.

 Loans are a form of self-help financial aid utilized by many students to help meet educational expenses.
 Borrowing responsibly is key as many loans have borrowing limits, accrue interest, and must be repaid.

 - Federal Direct Subsidized and Unsubsidized Stafford Loans: The federally funded Subsidized Stafford Loan has its interest paid while the student maintains at least half-time enrollment.
 Federal Unsubsidized Stafford Loan interest accrues from the time the loan is first disbursed.
 (Note: Graduate students are only eligible for unsubsidized loans.)
 For a list of the most current interest rates on Stafford Loans, please see the the Federal Student Loan page on the Office of Financial Aid and Scholarships website.
 Repayment of both types of Stafford Loans begins six months after graduation, separation, or enrollment of less than half-time.
 Student borrowers cannot exceed their designated annual loan limits and maximum total debt allowed by federal law (see the Office of Financial Aid and Scholarship’s website for more information).